Raven45/CactEye-2/CactEye 2 BETA 5/CactEye 2 README.txt

 ******************Change Log******************

+CactEye 2 BETA 5
+-Fixed an issue where the telescope would throw an incorrect "out of power" message when the telescope was equipped with both an asteroid and a wide field processor.
+-Fixed an issue where the probe core did not have a SAS module, again...
+-Fixed an issue where the processors do not consume power.
+-Added Remote Tech support to the probe core.
+-Added KSP-AVC support.

 CactEye 2 BETA 4
 -Fixed an issue where the science dialog would not reset after running an experiment with a CactEye processor;
 the symptom of this was a CactEye screenshot showing in a science dialog after running an unrelated experiment.